A Fine Parent

 And then there are other times when you just can’t seem to get something right.
 It doesn’t matter how hard you try or how many new “techniques” you test… some issues that bothered you when your kids were 3, are still issues when they are 13.
 And you’re just stuck and spinning your wheels.

 What gives?
-Why is it that we are so good at a few things, and suck at others?
+Why is it that we are so good at a few things, and we suck at others?

 Turns out there is a simple explanation – perspective.

-I was putting together the summaries for the talks at the FREE online Positive Parenting Conference that Sumitha is working on, and every now and then the speaker would say something that made me go “Aha!”
+I was putting together the summaries for the talks at the FREE online Positive Parenting Conference that Sumitha was working on, and every now and then the speaker would say something that made me go “Aha!”

-These are fundamental shifts that knock down some long held belief or value.
+These are fundamental shifts that knock down some long-held belief or value.
 Or makes you see things in a completely different light.
 It’s these that make the difference between whether we ace an aspect of parenting, or struggle with it endlessly.

 I’ve put together a few of these perspective shifts for you to consider.
 Take a look.
 Who knows… maybe one of these will transform one of your “I don’t know what to do” items into a “I’ve totally got this” item!